 What do you want from me?
 You're lucky we even let you live.
-After what you fools did, you have some nerve demanding anything!
-Before the war my father was a respected professor but that didn't stop your kind from first humiliating him than murdering him ... in the street.
-Then you made my mother clean the streets with her underwear while everyone looked and laughed.
+In fact, you have some nerve demanding anything!
+Before the war my father was a respected professor but that didn't stop your kind from first humiliating him then murdering him ... in the street.
+Then you made my mother clean the streets with her finest linen while everyone looked and laughed.
 What I could never understand is why you Germans would insist on first humiliating us before murdering us.
-Sure, it was all one big joke, just a misunderstanding, right, just one big joke?
+Sure, it was just a misunderstanding, right, just one big joke?
 Well, nobody's laughing now.
 You looted us, you stripped us of everything and now you want food?
 What did you do with all the loot you stole?
-As far as I'm concerned you can all starve for all I care.
+As far as I'm concerned you can all starve, for all I care.

 WOMAN

-(from the crowd) Are all the guards in this place nasty like you?
+(from the crowd)

+Are all the guards in this place nasty like you?

 I'm nasty?
-If I am I learned it from YOU!
+If I am, I learned it from YOU!
 For five years I was treated like dirt, had to grovel, bite my tongue, bide my time and now it's my turn.
-You see, I'm a Jew and a communist and have absolutely no use for the likes of you.
+You see, I'm a Jew and have absolutely no use for the likes of you.
 Your kiddies are sick?
 So what?
 I lost three children during the war.
 I watched them die from starvation in the ghetto.
 My wife killed herself.
 I watched my two brothers and two sisters get beat up and then deported.
 And there was nothing I could do about it except hide like a coward.